Oil Change International Staff

-Collin Rees is a Campaigner at Oil Change International, working to build an international movement to end fossil fuel subsidies and public finance for fossil fuels, and to transition from an exploitive economy based on extraction.
+Collin Rees is a Senior Campaigner at Oil Change International, working to stop the expansion of the fossil fuel industry, support grassroots resistance against dirty infrastructure, end public support for oil, gas, and coal, and wind down fossil fuel production with a just and equitable transition.
 He has campaigned on climate and racial justice, labor issues, and new economic models for nearly a decade, spanning local to international levels.
-Prior to joining OCI, Collin worked to build the power of the student fossil fuel divestment movement at 350.org and trained and empowered youth to harness electoral campaigns with the Energy Action Coalition.
-He also campaigned at the international climate negotiations process with youth advocacy group SustainUS and helped lead environmental stakeholder outreach at the White House Council on Environmental Quality.
+Prior to joining Oil Change, Collin worked to build the power of the student fossil fuel divestment movement at 350.org, and trained youth to run campaigns with the Energy Action Coalition.
+He campaigned at the international climate negotiations with youth advocacy group SustainUS, and previously worked at the White House Council on Environmental Quality.
 Collin holds a B.Sc. in Mechanical & Materials Science Engineering from Harvard University, and lives in Washington, DC.
 Follow him on Twitter: @collinrees.

 When not blogging for Oil Change, Andy is a freelance writer and part-time Research Fellow specializing in environmental and health issues.
 He has written about the oil industry and climate change for twenty years and his books include: The Next Gulf: London, Washington and Oil Conflict in Nigeria, 2005, and Green Backlash – Global Subversion of the Environment Movement, 1996.
 He is based in the U.K..
 Andy is also a director of the non-profit company Public Interest Investigations, which runs SpinWatch.
 Follow him on Twitter: @andy_rowell.